s-cape

 Day 1: Arrival in Santander

 As you embark on your pilgrimage in Santander, the tranquil coastal breeze greets you.
-You'll savor the sight of the Bay of Biscay as you stroll along the picturesque promenade and explore the city's charming architecture, including the magnificent Santander Cathedral.
+You'll savor the sight of the Bay of Biscay as you stroll along the picturesque promenade and explore the city's charming architecture, including the magnificent Centro Botín for Modern Art

 Day 3: Santillana - Comillas (22 km / 13.5 mi)

-Today's route is quite placid and interesting, which alternates inland landscapes with two brief incursions by the sea, leading you to the delightful town of Comillas.
-The route meanders through rolling green hills, offering captivating vistas of the Cantabrian coast.
+Today's route is quite placid and interesting, alternating inland landscapes with two brief sections along the Cantabrian coast.
 In Comillas, you'll be captivated by the buildings in the modernist style - our art nouveau - such as El Capricho, one of Antoni Gaudí's first works.

 Day 6: Llanes - Ribadesella (30 km / 18.5 mi)